AffiliateBeginnersGuide.com

 affiliate sales.
 Can look little different.

-This is most used format, we will use it for explanation.
+This is the most used format, and we will use it for explanation.

 somedomain.com is affiliate network domain or some domain chosen